TiddlyWiki/TiddlyWiki5/licenses/cla-entity.md

 ### 2.2 Patent License

-For patent claims including, without limitation, method, process, and apparatus claims which You own, control or have the right to grant, now or in the future, You grant to Us a perpetual, worldwide, non-exclusive, transferable, royalty-free, irrevocable patent license, with the right to sublicense these rights to multiple tiers of sublicensees, to make, have made, use, sell, offer for sale, import and otherwise transfer the Contribution and the Contribution in combination with the Material (and portions of such combination).
+For patent claims including, without limitation, method, process, and apparatus claims which You or Your Affiliates own, control or have the right to grant, now or in the future, You grant to Us a perpetual, worldwide, non-exclusive, transferable, royalty-free, irrevocable patent license, with the right to sublicense these rights to multiple tiers of sublicensees, to make, have made, use, sell, offer for sale, import and otherwise transfer the Contribution and the Contribution in combination with the Material (and portions of such combination).
 This license is granted only to the extent that the exercise of the licensed rights infringes such patent claims; and provided that this license is conditioned upon compliance with Section 2.3.

 ### 2.3 Outbound License

-As a condition on the grant of rights in Sections 2.1 and 2.2, We agree to license the Contribution only under the terms of the license or licenses which We are using on the Submission Date for the Material or the following additional licenses: BSD 3-clause "New" or "Revised" License (including any right to adopt any future version of a license if permitted).
+As a condition on the grant of rights in Sections 2.1 and 2.2, We agree to license the Contribution only under the terms of the license or licenses which We are using on the Submission Date for the Material or the following additional licenses BSD 3-clause "New" or "Revised" License (including any right to adopt any future version of a license if permitted).

 In addition, We may use the following licenses for Media in the Contribution: Creative Commons Attribution 3.0 (including any right to adopt any future version of a license if permitted).

 ### 2.4 Moral Rights.

 If moral rights apply to the Contribution, to the maximum extent permitted by law, You waive and agree not to assert such moral rights against Us or our successors in interest, or any of our licensees, either direct or indirect.

 ### 2.5 Our Rights.

 You acknowledge that We are not obligated to use Your Contribution as part of the Material and may decide to include any Contribution We consider appropriate.

 ### 2.6 Reservation of Rights.

-Any rights not expressly licensed under this section are expressly reserved by You.
+Any rights not expressly assigned or licensed under this section are expressly reserved by You.

 ### 2.7 3rd Party Libraries and Plugins

 We may use 3rd party libraries to create TiddlyWiki5 plugins.
 These libraries may have there own licenses.
 3rd party software and licenses are not subject in this CLA, while TiddlyWiki5 plugins, that use these libraries are.
 3rd party libraries may be included everywhere, especially in the following directories and there subdirectories: `plugins/` and `editions/`.

 3. Agreement
 ------------